InSyncWithFoo/pyright-for-pycharm/docs/configurations.md

 * If the executable is global, the local path is used if it is specified, falling back to the global one.

-If neither paths are specified, the project directory is used.
+If the path retrieved using the aforementioned strategy is not specified, the project directory is used.

 ## Global